Lomray-Software/react-mobx-manager/README.md

 __WARNING:__ this package use [@lomray/consistent-suspense](https://github.com/Lomray-Software/consistent-suspense) for generate stable id's inside Suspense.

-**Optional:** Configure your bundler to keep classnames and function names in production OR use `id` for each store:
+**Optional:** Configure your bundler to keep classnames and function names in production OR use `id` for each store OR use `Vite plugins`:

 - **React:** (craco or webpack config, terser options)
 ```bash